Rodeobe/coloursofhydrogen/README.md

 # United Colors of Hydrogen
+Update 2024: the project was moved to [colorsofhydrogen.com](https://www.colorsofhydrogen.com)

 Hydrogen is often categorized in colors (green, blue, etc) according to how it is produced.
 However, this "color coding" is not uniform or standardized. **The goal of this open project is to standardize this**.